markusmobius/go-htmldate/README.md

 go run scripts/comparison/*.go
 ```

-For the test, we use 500 documents which were selected from large collections of web pages in German.
+For the test, we use 500 documents which taken from two sources:

-For the sake of completeness a few documents in other languages were added (mostly in English and French
+- 225 documents from BBAW collection by Adrien Barbaresi and Lukas Kozmus.
-but also in other European languages, Chinese, Japanese and Arabic).
-Here is the result when tested in my
+- 275 documents from [Data Culture Group][dcg] from Northeastern University for additional English news.

-PC (Intel i7-8550U @ 4.000GHz, RAM 16 GB):
+Here is the result when tested in my PC (Intel i7-8550U @ 4.000GHz, RAM 16 GB):

 |         Package         | Precision | Recall | Accuracy | F-Score | Speed (s) |
 | :---------------------: | :-------: | :----: | :------: | :-----: | :-------: |